simplex-chat/simplex-chat/docs/SERVER.md

 ### Initialization

-Although it's convenient to initialize smp-server configuration directly on the server, operators **ARE ADVISED** to initialize smp-server fully offline to mitigate risks of exposing your smp CA private key to server providers.
+Although it's convenient to initialize smp-server configuration directly on the server, operators **ARE ADVISED** to initialize smp-server fully offline to protect your SMP server CA private key.

 Follow the steps to quickly initialize the server offline: